cloudcyborg/environment-api/README.md

 ## Installation

+First, Click on *Clone or Download* button above to download this.

 This is a package, which is represented by a package xml.
 You can directly deploy this to your environment, using the force.com migration tool.

 This package contains two test classes: *Environment_Test* and *SandboxPostRefreshConfig_Test*